Un "Sung Stories"

-Un "Sung Stories" is the first solo album by the American roots rock musician Phil Alvin, released in 1986.
-After promoting the album, Alvin returned to his graduate studies in mathematics.
+Un "Sung Stories" is the first solo album by the American musician Phil Alvin, released in 1986.
+Alvin supported the album with a North American tour.
+He then returned to his graduate studies in mathematics.

 Production

 Sun Ra's Arkestra and the Dirty Dozen Brass Band contributed to the album.
 The Arkestra played on three homages to Cab Calloway: "The Old Man of the Mountain", "Brother Can You Spare a Dime?" and "The Ballad of Smokey Joe".

 "Daddy Rollin' Stone" is the only track on the album that was composed after World War II.